Daniel-W-Garcia/Daniel-W-Garcia/README.md

 After 20+ years with Uncle Sam (still maintain a **Top Secret SCI clearance** ) I have decided to pivot into what I have always been passionate about.

-My brain loves problem-solving and I really just want to build to build impactful tools.
+My brain loves problem-solving and I really just want to build cool things.
 I have always been a tech nerd, so I transitioned into software development.
 I recently completed the **Microsoft Software & Systems Academy (MSSA)** for Cloud Application Development, where I honed my skills in C#, .NET, and Azure.

 ---